 What is Rancho Sordo Mundo?

-Rancho Sordo Mudo is a private, resident school for deaf children during the school year.
+Rancho Sordo Mundo is a private, former resident school for deaf children.
 They have collaborated with Young Life to serve as our base camp for these weeks.
 RSM exists on 500 acres located in the midst of vineyards, wineries, and is neighbored by an exclusive resort.
-RSM has operated for 45 years and serves as home for students and teachers throughout the school year.
+RSM has operated for 50 years and serves as home for students and teachers throughout the school year.
 Rooms are nice, clean, dorm-styled with flushing toilets and hot showers.

 Is it safe?

 Yes.
 RSM is gated and secure.
-Young Life uses International S.O.S. to make decisions on level of risk to where we travel and this area has been ruled as safe.
+Young Life uses Healix Sentinel Travel Oracle to make decisions on level of risk to where we travel and this area has been ruled as safe.
 Should the area be deemed unsafe for any reason, we will leave, or cancel the trip before it happens.
 RSM is located in the wine country part of Mexico, thus surrounded by high-end tourism.
 However, there are risks with any travel or participation in service activities.